pyparsing/pyparsing/docs/HowToUsePyparsing.rst

 To parse an incoming data string, the client code must follow these steps:

 1. First define the tokens and patterns to be matched, and assign this to a program variable.
-Optional results names or parsing actions can also be defined at this time.
+Optional results names or parse actions can also be defined at this time.

 2. Call ``parseString()`` or ``scanString()`` on this variable, passing in